sbt/sbt-bundle/README.md

 Name              | Description
 ------------------|------------
-name_PROTO        | The protocol of a bundle component’s endpoint. name_SERVICE      | A bundle component’s addressable service URL which will be used for proxying purposes.
-It is composed as $name_PROTO://$name_HOST_IP:$name_SERVICE_PORT$name_SERVICE_NAME name_SERVICE_NAME | A bundle component’s addressable service name for proxying purposes. name_SERVICE_PORT | The port to be used for proxying the host port to. name_HOST         | A bundle component’s host URL composed as $name_PROTO://$name_HOST_IP:$name_HOST_PORT name_HOST_PORT    | The port exposed on a bundle’s host. name_BIND_IP      | The interface the component should bind to.
+name_PROTO        | The protocol of a bundle component’s endpoint. name_HOST         | A bundle component’s host URL composed as $name_PROTO://$name_HOST_IP:$name_HOST_PORT name_HOST_PORT    | The port exposed on a bundle’s host. name_BIND_IP      | The interface the component should bind to.